Compression methods overview¶

 What "catastrophic failure" means¶

 We use a published T_cat threshold: any cohort member whose perplexity ratio exceeds 10× the FP16 baseline is a catastrophic failure.
-HQQ at 2-bit and lower produces models that cross this threshold; Track A at 2.798 bpw does not, in the cohort we tested.
+HQQ at 2-bit and lower produces models that cross this threshold; UltraCompress at 5 bpw does not, in the cohort we tested.
 See catastrophic-failures.md.

 What we share publicly vs. under NDA¶